We all know that EDM festivals are one of the best parties you can ever go in your entire life.

 Eat, Sleep, Rave, Repeat.

-Well…festivals equals a noisy venue, so, hoping to sleep as a baby at rave camping sites sounds a bit difficult.
+Well…festivals equals a noisy venue, so, hoping to sleep like a baby at rave camping sites sounds a bit difficult.

 But don’t panic, it’s not impossible either.